Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Introduction

-In this work, we introduce the first-principles theoretical and computational framework to quantitatively address these questions.
-We start by recasting the electron-phonon Boltzmann transport equation (epBTE) in a form amenable to be treated within the relaxon kinetic theory framework~\cite{cepellotti2016}.
+Here we introduce the first-principles theoretical and computational framework to quantitatively address these questions.
+We start by recasting the electron-phonon Boltzmann transport equation (epBTE) in a form amenable to being treated within the relaxon framework \cite{cepellotti2016}.
 This enables us to discuss how microscopic conservation laws govern local equilibrium and transport, showing that standard diffusive thermoelectric coefficients (electrical and thermal conductivity, Seebeck and Peltier coefficients) are not sufficient to fully characterize conduction, and electron and phonon viscosities must be taken into account.
 We formally demonstrate this from a parity argument: electrons and phonons form coupled relaxon excitations that have well-defined (odd or even) parity.
 Odd components determine standard diffusive heat and charge flows, while the complementary even components determine hydrodynamic viscous flows.
-We demonstrate that electron-phonon drag induces a change in the structure of relaxons, mixing otherwise independent electron and phonon relaxon excitations.
-We rely on these insights to coarse-grain the integro-differential epBTE into mesoscopic viscous thermoelectric equations (VTE) that unify Gurzhi’s \cite{gurzhi1968} equation for electron fluids and the VHE for phonon fluids \cite{simoncelli2020}, and, most importantly, extend them to cover the coupled thermoelectric hydrodynamic regime.
-We rely on the VTE to explore electron-phonon bifluids in graphite, demonstrating that thermoelectric hydrodynamics induces measurable signatures, such as heat and charge flows that violate the similarity property characteristic of diffusive transport.
-Finally, we discuss possible experiments to probe electron-phonon hydrodynamics, as well as potential technological applications in electronics.
+We further show that electron-phonon drag induces a change in the structure of relaxons, mixing otherwise independent electron and phonon relaxon excitations.
+We rely on these insights to coarse-grain the integro-differential epBTE into mesoscopic viscous thermoelectric equations (VTE) that unify Gurzhi’s \cite{gurzhi1968} equation for electron fluids in metals at constant temperature, and the VHE for phonon fluids in dielectrics \cite{simoncelli2020}, and, most importantly, extend them to cover the coupled thermoelectric hydrodynamic regime that emerges in semimetallic or semiconducting systems.
+We rely on the VTE to discuss the conditions under which the temperature and potential fields are no longer harmonic functions, the electronic fluid becomes compressible, and the heat and charge flows violate the similarity property characteristic of diffusive transport.
+Most importantly, we quantitatively explore the emergence of non-perfectly-mixed electron and phonon fluids in graphite, predicting the doping level and device geometry that yield experimentally measurable, unambiguous hydrodynamic anomalies for temperature and voltage profiles, which are inverted compared to those emerging in diffusive transport.
+We conclude by discussing technological implications for the field of electronics, where viscous violations of the diffusive heat-charge flux similarity property could be exploited to focus the charge flux and the parasitic heat flux in different device regions.